OpenBOM Data Management Best Practices – Part 1

 OpenBOM user experience includes multiple aspects of the digital transformation project lifecycle.
 An important part of this process is training and understanding the best practices of data management using the OpenBOM platform.
 As we’ve seen these questions come up often during the Premium Onboarding Process, we realized that having a dedicated set of data management best practices is very helpful and important.

-Today, I’m starting a series of blog articles to cover OpenBOM’s data management best practices and will help you to understand the capabilities of OpenBOM and help you to use it more effectively.
+Today, I’m starting a series of blog articles to cover OpenBOM’s data management best practices which will help you to understand the capabilities of OpenBOM and help you to use it more effectively.
 I’d love to get your feedback as you read these articles, which will help us to improve the way we describe it and also to find what can be improved in OpenBOM.
 Eventually, we are going to release an online training course addressing this topic.

 5 Elements of OpenBOM Data Modeling Business Blocks